Best Core Exercises For Men To Get Rock Solid Abs

 Do core workouts burn belly fat?

-There is no evidence that exercising your core can lose belly fat.
+There is no evidence exercising your core can lose belly fat.
 A combination of aerobic exercise and resistance training is needed for fat loss.

 Furthermore, eat a healthy diet with plenty of protein, fiber, and portion control.
 All of these things have been shown to help reduce body fat.